-Each student will generate a Statement of Epistemological Worldview that will be included in their Capstone Portfolio.
+Each student will generate a Statement of Epistemological Worldview.
 This statement consists of a brief 1-page essay in which students describe their personal epistemological preferences.
 Completion of this statement requires the application of readings and resources suggested during Unit 1 of the Capstone Portfolio modules.
 Students are encouraged to revisit this statement throughout their engagement with the modules, refining their articulation of epistemological leanings as they approach Residency Week 2.
 Milestone 1 will be included as part of the final Education Proposal submission.